Back to Basics: Hats

 GAUGE

 24 stitches by 28 rounds in stockinette on larger needles = 4” / 10 cm, after blocking.
 Gauge is crucial in obtaining the correct fit.
-Changes in gauge will result in a size difference for both your finished hat and the yardage requirements for your project.
+Changes in gauge will cause a size difference for both your finished hat and the yardage requirements for your project.

 ABBREVIATIONS